 The name Memorial Day emerged in 1882 and quickly became more commonly used.
 Finally, during the 20th century, it officially transformed into Memorial Day, celebrated on May 30, honoring all who died during military service.

-It wasn’t until the Uniform Monday Holiday Act, when four holidays, including Memorial Day, moved to a Monday to create a three-day weekend.
+It wasn’t until the Uniform Monday Holiday Act that four holidays, including Memorial Day, moved to a Monday to create a three-day weekend.
 Since 1971, Memorial Day is always the last Monday in May.
 We honor and gratefully thank those who have served our country.

 The Phoenix – a symbol of Rebirth and Recovery